 The quantum toroidal algebra $U_q({\mathfrak g}_{tor})$=$U_q({\mathfrak g}_{2,tor}$) in type A was introduced by Ginzburg, Kapranov, and Vasserot \cite{GKV} in connection with geometric realization and Langlands reciprocity for algebraic surfaces.
 Besides the realization of Hecke operators for vector bundles on algebraic surfaces, Varagnolo and Vasserot \cite{VV1} proved a Schur-Weyl duality between representations of the quantum toroidal algebras $U_q({\mathfrak g}_{tor})$ and elliptic Cherednik algebras.
 Vertex representations of the quantum toroidal algebras in ADE types were also realized via the McKay correspondence \cite{FJW}.
 In a series of papers \cite{M1}-\cite{M6}, Miki studied the structures and representations of the quantum toroidal algebra $U_q({\mathfrak g}_{tor})$ exclusively in type A. In \cite{GJ}, the authors constructed explicitly an irreducible vertex representation of the quantum toroidal algebra $U_q({\mathfrak g}_{tor})$ of type $A$ on the basic module for the affine Lie algebra $\hat{\mathfrak{gl}}_N$.
-In the review \cite{H2}, the representation theory of general quantum toroidal algebras $U_q({\mathfrak g}_{tor})$ was understood as quantum affinizations.
-Actually, there have been a lot of important works on the quantum toroidal algebras and quantum affinizations (c.f. \cite{STU}, \cite{Sy}, \cite{H1}, \cite{H2}, \cite{VV2}, \cite{Na}, \cite{Na2}, \cite{FJM1}, \cite{FJM2}, \cite{GTL}, \cite{GM}, \cite{GNW} etc.) Note that most of these works studied the structures and representations of the quantum toroidal algebra in type $A$, which admits another two-parameter deformation $U_{q, \kappa}(\mathfrak{g}_{tor})$.
-Nevertheless it is still far from complete understanding of the quantum toroidal algebras in type A, and even less is known for the representation theory of the quantum toroidal algebras in other types.
+In the review \cite{H2}, the representation theory of general quantum toroidal algebras $U_q({\mathfrak g}_{tor})$ was understood as quantum affinizations (see also \cite{J2}).
+Numerous important works on the quantum toroidal algebras and quantum affinizations were carried out in \cite{STU}, \cite{Sy}, \cite{H1}, \cite{H2}, \cite{VV2}, \cite{Na}, \cite{Na2}, \cite{FJM1}, \cite{FJM2}, \cite{GTL}, \cite{GM}, \cite{GNW} etc. Note that most of these works studied the structures and representations of the quantum toroidal algebra in type $A$, which further admits a two-parameter deformation $U_{q, \kappa}(\mathfrak{g}_{tor})$.
+Despite of all these, it is still far from complete understanding of the quantum toroidal algebras in type A, and even less is known for the representation theory of the quantum toroidal algebras in other types.